 What You Can Expect

-Travel by private vehicle to Henri-Chapelle American Cemetery, where almost 8,000 soldiers are laid to rest.
+Travel by luxury private vehicle to Henri-Chapelle American Cemetery, where almost 8,000 soldiers are laid to rest.
 The rows of solemn grave markers are a staggering sight.
 Your next stop is a memorial between Bullingen and Butgenbach that is dedicated to the soldiers of the 1st Infantry Division -- the oldest division of the US Army -- who fought valiantly against the German attack.
 The division is nicknamed The Big Red One because of the red numeral 1 on its shoulder patches.

 Continue on to the site of the Malmedy massacre, where 84 American prisoners of war were brutally slain by the SS.
 Over lunch (own expense) in the town of small Stavelot, feel free to ask your guide any questions you may have.
 After lunch, see an abandoned German Tiger II tank in La Gleize, a small village that took a pounding during the Battle of the Bulge.

 Next cross the border into Hamm in Luxembourg and visit the Luxembourg American Cemetery and Memorial.
 See where US General Patton and 5,076 American servicemen are laid to rest.

 From there, continue to Recogne German war cemetery, where almost 7,000 soldiers are buried.
 As you travel through Foy, keep your eyes open for some intact foxholes at the edge of the woods.
 Your next stop is one of the most moving sites of your journey, Mardasson Memorial near Bastogne.
 This massive memorial honors the memory of the almost 77,000 American soldiers killed or wounded during the Battle of the Bulge.